 Don’t be scared away from turmeric’s bright orange hue, this spice has become a trendy super-food for a reason.
 Turmeric contains curcumin, which according to a review in Advances in Experimental Medicine and Biology, has been shown to exhibit antioxidant, anti-inflammatory, antiviral, antibacterial, anti-fungal and anticancer activities.
 Add it to your tofu stir-fry, sprinkle some on popcorn or add it to curry dishes and salad dressings.
 According to The New Whole Foods Encyclopedia, you can also add it to milk to help with protein digestion.

 Ginger is usually thought of for primarily Asian cuisine, but it’s also delicious incorporated in fresh tea, smoothies, soups and baked goods.
-Ginger has also been used for hundreds of years due to its astounding health benefits.
+It has also been used for hundreds of years due to its astounding health benefits.
 Ginger has been known to help with digestion, nausea, cold and flu relief, cardiovascular health and inflammation.